akyriako/otc-docs/doc/source/caf/ready/network-planning.rst

 -  and a test VPC

 These VPCs are kept isolated from each other for the service system.
-Each VPC must have at least two subnets: an application subnet and a data subnet.
+Each VPC must have *at least two subnets*: an application subnet and a data subnet.
 These correspond to, respectively, the application layer and data layer of the service system.
 Network ACLs are then used for access control between